Guacamelee!: Music

-In popular culture
+The Super Turbo Championship Edition of the game received additional reviews when it was released in July 2014.
+Switch Player's review called this edition of the game "the best way to experience DrinkBox Studios’ best game.", giving it a 4.5 out stars out of 5.

+Legacy

-Juan was planned to appear as a playable cameo character in the incomplete Wii U and PC game Hex Heroes.
-Both Juan and Tostada appear as playable "guest-star" characters in the Wii U game Runbow.
+Juan and Tostada are playable guest star characters in the Wii U game Runbow.
 Juan appears in Indivisible as a guest character.
 Juan also appears as a playable character in the fighting game Brawlout.
-He was also added to Dead Cells.
+He was added to Dead Cells.